 Important Tips for Comparing Aid Offers

 As you compare financial aid award letters, then, it is important that you get to the bottom line “out-of-pocket” expenses for each.
-Where does the bottom line benefit you most?
 Unfortunately, the award letters don’t always spell that out for you.
 The following tips are offered to make sure you are comparing “apples and apples.”

 1. Identify the total cost of attendance for each institution.
 This will include tuition, room and board as well as books, supplies, activity fees, lab fees and possible transportation expenses.
 You may need to consult the school’s website for a complete list as very few award letters provide a complete documentation.